-In the case of exclusion, the parents/guardians or a student aged over 18 years, may appeal the Exclusion to the LMETB.
-If unsuccessful in their appeal, they can then appeal under Section 29 of the Education Act 1998, as amended by the Education (Miscellaneous Provisions) Act 2007 to the Secretary General of the Department of Education.
-The relevant appeal forms are available on request from the school, the LMETB and the DE.
+In the case of exclusion, the parents/guardians or a student aged over 18 years, may appeal under Section 29 of the Education Act 1998, as amended by the Education (Miscellaneous Provisions) Act 2007 to the Secretary General of the Department of Education.
+The relevant appeal forms are available on request from the DE.
 A mediator will be nominated by the Appeals committee.
 The Educational Welfare Officer will be consulted.